-Based on my experience as both a wedding officiant and assistant wedding photographer, here are 10 tips to make sure you have the best wedding processional!
-Use these tips to get the best photos of your attendants and most importantly of YOU as you walk down the aisle:
+Based on my experience as both a professional wedding officiant and an assistant wedding photographer, I’m providing you with 10 tips to make sure you have the best wedding processional!
+Use these tips to get the best photos of your attendants and most importantly of YOU as you walk down the aisle.

-- Encourage your bridesmaids who are carrying bouquets to hold them at roughly the same height.
+Encourage your bridesmaids to carry the bouquets at roughly the same height.
 This makes for lovely, consistent photos.
 I always recommend thumb knuckle in belly button.
 (Did you just try that?!
 Hahaha!)

-- Wear shoes that you're comfortable in.
+Wear comfortable shoes!
 See previous bullet.
 If all you're doing is trying not to trip and fall, you won't be able to be present and enjoy the moment.
 This will show in your photos, I promise (and that's not a good thing).
 You can always change into different shoes after the ceremony.